The CV Joint is an essential component of your car suspension system that aids in comfortable and smooth driving.

 2. Bad Boot Clamps

-The function of the cv boot clamp is to keep the CV joints in place and covered.
-If the boot Clamps are weak or damaged, it’ll cause the cv joint to be loose.
+The function of the CV boot clamp is to keep the CV joints in place and covered.
+If the boot Clamps are weak or damaged, the CV joint will be loose.

-This will create an avenue for accumulating dirt and debris in the cv joint.
-This will further mature into a squeaky and noisy cv joint if not addressed on time.
+This will create an avenue for accumulating dirt and debris in the CV joint, which, if not addressed on time, will mature into a squeaky and noisy joint.

 3. Faulty CV Joint Boot

-Once a cv boot gets faulty due to a crack, it’ll cause grease to flow to the xv joint; this grease will accumulate over time, leading to wear-outs and damages.
+Once the CV boot becomes faulty due to a crack, grease will flow to the CV joint, accumulating over time, leading to wear-outs and damage.

 If you see grease on your car’s wheel rim interior surface, check if your CV Boots are still intact.